sloboda/URLLookupServiceDemo/README.md

     * If the URL is never checked again once it is designated SAFE or KNOWN_MALWARE, how do customers know this database of malware URLs is current and correct?
+10. Performance
+    * This web service maintains two data structures: a table of hostnames_and_ports and a second table of hostnames_and_ports plus original_path_and_query_string.
+My decision here is to add a performance cost at time of insertion into the database to gain a faster lookup.
+If the hostname has no entry in the first table, the service can respond faster and never have to look at the second, larger, presumably slower table.

 # Part 2